MS-LOL/BF--_Compiler/BrainFuckPlusPlus.md

-# A quick introductory guide to the pseudocode of BrainFuck++
+# A quick introductory guide to the pseudocode of BrainFuck++ v1

 BrainFuck++ is a pseudocode programming language that was given an actual compiler/translator that converts BrainFuck++ into BrainFuck
 The current version of BrainFuck++ will be referred to as v1.
 BrainFuck++ is still in development as the for loop statements are a bit "BrainFucked".

 The main purpose for BrainFuck++ is to prevent programmers from spending hours copy and pasting the same exact character 100 times.
 The limitations of the BrainFuck programming language still apply.
+Whether you use these tools yourself is up to your own discretion.

 ## All keywords used in BrainFuck++